 Clean the interior as needed, and vacuum it.
-When it comes time to trade the car in or sell it, the interior is often a point of selling power.
-Although many may not worry about the oil or tires, the deal is off if the CD player doesn’t fit, or the interior looks a little dirty.
-The worth of the car is kept in the cabin, it has been said, and that argument holds true.
+When it comes to trade the car in or sell it, the interior is often a point of selling power.
+Although many may not worry about the oil or tires, the deal is off if the CD player doesn’t work, or the interior looks a little dirty.
+The worth of the car is kept in the cabin.
 If you ever want to trade in or sell the car, interest will be paid back to you every quarter spent on a pay vacuum!

 Use the right tires with the correct inflate

 Ensure that they are properly inflated to the required pressure from the manufacturer.
 The tire gauges are easy to use and are inexpensive.
-Tires should be replaced when signs of surface wear are shown between the treads.
-If you’re unsure how to classify tread wear markers, ask your local tire dealer.
-Check your tires for pressure every other day, and for wear or harm every week.
-If they get worn past acceptable limits, get them replaced
+Tires should be replaced rapidly.
+Check your tires for pressure every other day, and for harm every week.
+If they get worn, get them replaced.

 Ensure windows are transparent and working

 Make sure all glass, mirrors and lights are clean and do not break.
-Replace as soon as possible any damaged lights or mirrors.
-Get minor windshield cracks fixed by a windshield repair center to decide if the windshield can be patched or needs replacing.
+Replace any damaged lights or mirrors as soon as possible.
+Get minor windshield cracks fixed by a windshield repair center to decide if the windshield can be patched or needs replacements.
 Search for splits and damage periodically

 Keep all the fluids topped up

-The car’s other lifeblood is the fluids the drive train must have.
+The car’s other lifeblood is the fluids the driving car must have.
 Coolant, power steering fluid, transmission fluid, windshield fluid washer, brake fluid, and other fluids must be checked at least once a week.
-Ask your mechanic to show you the method of testing these.
+Ask your mechanic to show you the method of testing it.